 The law school was looking for a name that reflected the goals of the project as well as honored the intent of the donor.
 LEADER is an acronym for legal advocacy and education resources.
-In researching the name, we discovered a reference to an African American newspaper that covered Richland County.
-The Palmetto Leader was published from 1925 until the mid-1960’s.
+In researching the name, we discovered a reference to an African American newspaper, The Palmetto Leader, that covered Richland County from 1925 until the mid-1960’s.

-Professor Donaldson suggested that we acknowledge the pioneering role of the early newspaper as a champion of “equal justice under the law”.
-We want everyone who comes in to contact with The Palmetto LEADER to understand how it embodies many of the same themes and ideas underscored nearly a century ago in The Palmetto Leader.
+South Carolina Law hopes that everyone who comes in to contact with The Palmetto LEADER understands how it embodies many of the same themes and ideas underscored nearly a century ago by the newspaper with whom it shares its name.